ErpNetDocs/tech/modules/crm/clientcenter/grid-control.md

 ### Search Box

-Using the Search Box, you can input a word, letter, or number, to see items containing your specified input in **any** of the navigator's columns.
+The Search Box allows you to input a word, letter, or number and then see items containing that input in **any** of the navigator's columns.

 ![picture](pictures/Grid_control_filter_box_11_06.png)